Tuition, Scholarships & Financial Aid

 The Graduate PLUS Loan

-Graduate and professional students have an additional option in funding their higher education: the Federal Graduate PLUS Loan.
-This loan, guaranteed by the federal government, is one of the most affordable ways to pay for school.
-Grad PLUS has a fixed interest rate.
+Graduate and professional students have an additional, affordable option for funding their education with the Graduate PLUS Loan, which is guaranteed by the federal government and has a fixed interest rate.
 Eligibility for this loan is not based on household income, assets or financial need, but it is determined, in part, by your personal credit history.
 Many students with limited or no credit history can qualify.
-An eligible student can borrow up to the cost of attendance minus any other aid.
+An eligible student can borrow up to the cost of attendance minus any other aid received.
 A completed FAFSA is required to determine eligibility.

 Like federal loans, private loans are designed to help students who need financial assistance with educational costs.
 In most cases, it is advantageous for students to first pursue Unsubsidized Federal Direct Loans and Federal Graduate PLUS Loans before seeking private loans.
 Private loans are not based on need; approval is generally based on creditworthiness and ability to repay.
 Students who do not meet a lender’s credit qualifications or who are not U.S. citizens may need to apply with a credit-worthy co-signer.
 Interest rates, grace periods, repayment options and fees are determined by the lender and can vary considerably from lender to lender.
 As with the Graduate PLUS Loan, the maximum amount that may be borrowed is the difference between cost of attendance and other financial aid.

 Wake Forest partners with Elm Resources to provide a list of private lenders based on the quality of products and services they provide to students.
 However, if you wish to use another lender that is not on this list, you have the right to do so.
 International students will find a lender option that does not require a U.S. co-signer.